-Testicular cancer is cancer that starts in the testicles, the male reproductive glands located in the scrotum.
+Testicular cancer is cancer that starts in the testicles.
+The testicles are the male reproductive glands located in the scrotum.

-Cancer - testes; Germ cell tumor; Seminoma testicular cancer; Nonseminoma testicular cancer
+Cancer - testes; Germ cell tumor; Seminoma testicular cancer; Nonseminoma testicular cancer; Testicular neoplasm

 White men are more likely than African American and Asian American men to develop this type of cancer.

 There is no link between vasectomy and testicular cancer.

 There are two main types of testicular cancer: